MehrCurry/omni-engineer/README.md

-# 🧠 Omni Engineer: An AI Agents Powered Developer Console
+# 🧠 Omni Engineer: An AI-Powered Developer Console
-An intelligent assistant designed to enhance your development workflow.
+An intelligent assistant designed to enhance your development workflow with flexible model selection.

 ## 🔍 Overview
 Omni Engineer is a console-based tool that integrates AI capabilities into your development process.
 It offers smart responses to coding queries, file management, web searching, and image processing functionalities.
+The latest update introduces model-specific parameters, allowing users to choose and configure different AI models for various tasks.

 Omni Engineer is a spiritual successor to [Claude Engineer](https://github.com/Doriandarko/claude-engineer).
-It was built from my extensive usage of hand-made AI tools, trial and error, and feedback received.
-Compared to Claude Engineer, this new script allows for more control via simplicity while leaving some of the other functionalities like a fully automated flow, or the ability to run code.
+It was built from extensive usage of hand-made AI tools, trial and error, and feedback received.
+Compared to Claude Engineer, this new script allows for more control via simplicity while introducing new functionalities like multi-file editing, save/resume of chats, and now, flexible model selection.

-At the same time, bring some cool new stuff like multi-file editing and save/resume of chats.
-I see this framework as more suitable for people who actually want to code with a better assistant on their side, versus something that is fully automatic.
+This framework is suitable for developers who want to code with an advanced AI assistant, offering customization options to tailor the experience to their needs.

 ## 🌟 Features
-- AI-Powered Responses
+- AI-Powered Responses with Flexible Model Selection
 - File Management (Add, Edit, Create)
 - Web Searching
 - Image Processing
 - Undo Functionality
 - Conversation Save & Load
+- Model-Specific Configuration Options
 ## 🖥️ Commands
 - `/add <filepath>`: Add files to AI context
 - `/edit <filepath>`: Edit existing files